thermotools/thermopack/CONTRIBUTING.md

-# Issue descriptions

-The description should provide the details necessary to address the issue.
-This typically includes the following:

-1. A detailed description of the issue.
-2. The steps or actions necessary to reproduce the issue.
-3. A minimal working example.

 # Guide for code contributions

 ## Branch model

-Thermopack is developed mainly through the master branch, and pull requests should be [fork based](https://help.github.com/articles/using-pull-requests/).
+Thermopack is developed mainly through the main branch, and pull requests should be [fork based](https://help.github.com/articles/using-pull-requests/).

 ## Documentation